- How to parallelize test runs

 The Bar Chart View visualizes the duration of your spec files relative to each other.

 The Machines View charts spec files by the machines that executed them.
-This view makes it easy to evaluate the contribution of each machine to the overall test run.
+This view enables you to evaluate the contribution of each machine to the overall test run.